Skip to main content

 STP Path Cost

-This is a function related to Spanning Tree.
 See also Root Path.
 The Root Path is determined by the Path Cost.
-A refresher that the Root Path is the "lowest cost path" from a given point on a network to the Root Bridge.
+The Root Path is the "lowest cost path" from a given point on a network to the Root Bridge.
 The Path Cost is evaluated, in part, by the speed of the segment between two switches.
-The table below outlines Path Costs based on typical network speeds.
-It is important to note whether the switch ports can auto negotiate speeds at that will impact the Path Cost.
+The table below outlines Path Costs based on typical network speeds

 Data rate STP cost RSTP cost